onemyndseye/discord-launcher/README.md

 # Discord Launcher

-**Discord Launcher** is a userland updater and launcher for Discord on Linux.
-It keeps your Discord installation up-to-date automatically and manages configuration in the user space.
+**Discord Launcher** is a userland updater/launcher script for Discord on Linux.
+It keeps your Discord installation up-to-date without requiring root privileges or waiting for distribution packages to catch up.

+---

 ## Features

-* Automatically downloads and updates Discord.
+* Automatically downloads the latest Discord release.
-* Keeps everything in userland (\~/.discord-bin and \~/.config/discord).
+* Keeps Discord updated in userland (`~/.discord-bin`).
-* Optional lid monitoring to automatically kill/relaunch Discord when your laptop lid is closed/opened.
+* Optional lid-state monitoring to kill/relaunch Discord on laptop lid events.
-* Lightweight and portable Bash script.
+* Installs a desktop entry for easy launching from your application menu.
+  ** NOTE:  User must run once to finish installation.
+---

-## Installation
+## Installation (Arch Linux / Manjaro)

-Using the provided PKGBUILD for Arch Linux:
+Build and install the package with `makepkg`:

 ```bash
 git clone https://github.com/onemyndseye/discord-launcher.git